thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 The rule will be evaluated with the following logic:

-1. The receiver account and the sender account being evaluated will pass to the protocol all the tags it has registered to their addresses in the application manager.
+1. The receiver account and the sender account being evaluated pass all the tags it has registered to their addresses in the application manager to the protocol.
-2. The processor will receive these tags along with the ID of the minumum-maximum-account-balance rule set in the token handler.
+2. The processor receives these tags along with the ID of the minumum-maximum-account-balance rule set in the token handler.
-3. The processor will then try to retrieve the sub-rule associated with each tag.
+3. The processor tries to retrieve the sub-rule associated with each tag.
-4. The processor will evaluate if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
+4. The processor evaluates if the final balance of the sender account would be less than the`minimum` in the case of the transaction succeeding.
 If yes, then the transaction will revert.
-5. The processor will evaluate if the final balance of the receiver account would be greater than the `maximum` in the case of the transaction succeeding.
+5. The processor evaluates if the final balance of the receiver account would be greater than the `maximum` in the case of the transaction succeeding.
 If yes, then the transaction will revert.
 6. Step 4 and 5 are repeated for each of the account's tags.

 ###### *see [ERC20TaggedRuleProcessorFacet](../../../src/economic/ruleProcessor/ERC20TaggedRuleProcessorFacet.sol) -> checkMinMaxAccountBalancePasses*